davebshow/gizmo/README.md

 ## GremlinClient

-Use websockets to submit Gremlin scripts to the server and receive the results.
-GremlinClient.execute returns self, which provides and iterator over the messages returned in the server response.
+GremlinClient.execute returns self, which provides an iterator over the messages received through the websocket.

 ```python
 >>> from gizmo import GremlinClient
 >>> gc = GremlinClient('ws://localhost:8182/')